Creamy Wild Rice Soup … a rich, delicious addition to your Thanksgiving or seasonal table!

 This year has positively flown by, and now Thanksgiving is right around the corner.
 I’m still trying to figure out what we are doing for the day, but in the meantime, I’m thinking about the food (of course).

 It’s also easy to make.
-I love wild rice – it has such a great texture and flavor – but a does take a while to cook.
-You’ll cook the rice first, and if you wish, you can even prepare it ahead of time.
+I love wild rice (affiliate link) … it has such a wonderful nutty flavor and chewy texture.
+Wild rice takes a while to cook, so for this recipe, you’ll cook the rice first.
+If you wish, you can even prepare the rice ahead of time.

 The rice is then added to a savory mix of sauteed vegetables and simmered for a few minutes before adding a little cream.
-I don’t eat a lot of creamy soups, but the holidays are the perfect time for a treat!
+I don’t eat a lot of creamy soups, but the holidays are the perfect time for a treat like this amazing soup!

 - 1/2 cup wild rice